Alumni: Careers and Achievements

 Ben Hilzer is a Denver-based professional actor and a proud CSU alum.
 Ben has performed onstage across Colorado at the Arvada Center, the Colorado Springs Fine Arts Center, THEATREWORKS, the Aurora Fox Arts Center, Central City Opera/Lone Tree Arts Center, Littleton Town Hall Arts Center, and the Parker PACE Center.
 Ben was also a member of the Bruce E. Coyle Acting Intern Company and performed in two mainstage productions at the Cincinnati Playhouse in the Park (Ohio; one of the largest regional theaters in the country).
 He is eligible to join Actors’ Equity Association.
 For his work in Beowulf, Ben was nominated for a Colorado Theatre Guild Henry award.

-Ben has been seen in numerous feature films including Army & Coop (available on Amazon Prime and iTunes; a Las Cruces Film Festival selection), Rage of the Mummy, Stadium Anthems, and Rook (scheduled for a 2020 release).
+Ben has been seen in numerous feature films including Army & Coop (available on Amazon Prime and iTunes; a Las Cruces Film Festival selection), Rage of the Mummy, Stadium Anthems, and Rook.
 Ben’s commercial credits include: the Colorado Lottery, I and Love and You pet food, Duke’s Smoked Meats, and Webroot for which he was the recurring host for their Lockdown Lessons campaign.
 Ben is represented by Radical Artists Agency and is eligible to join the Screen Actors Guild (SAG).

 His big break came when he landed the role of Agent Nathan Green on the Netflix hit, House of Cards in 2013.
 In 2016 he secured the role of Mr. Sutherland on the popular USA series Mr. Robot which, like House of Cards, has earned numerous awards, including Golden Globes and Emmy nominations.